 GOALS OF SAFETY INITIATIVE

-- The Safety Initiative focuses on 3 areas, but for effectiveness and efficiency emphasis may be placed on one each year.
-We will start with emphasis on Falls and then determine action plan for rest of period.
-Resources will be identified for all from the start and added to as available.
+- The Safety Initiative focuses on three areas, for effectiveness and efficiency emphasis may be placed on one each year.

 - Research “best practices” in specific areas for compliance training, compliance motivation programs, etc. and resources available.